How we're funded

 Staff-led service reviews

-We have a cross department staff value for money group which uses its combined skills to undertake a programme of reviews into things such as the way we manage recruitment and the cleaning service for care schemes.
+We have a cross department staff value for money group.
+It uses its combined skills to undertake a programme of reviews.
+These are into things such as the way we manage recruitment and the cleaning service for care schemes.

 How we deliver value for money